Does Borax Kill Cockroaches?

 Safe Handling and Storage of Borax

-• Use Protective Gear: When applying borax, wear gloves and, if necessary, a mask to avoid inhalation or skin contact.
+• Protective Gear: Always wear gloves when handling borax to prevent skin irritation, and if necessary, wear a mask to avoid inhaling borax powder.

-• Proper Disposal: Dispose of unused borax and bait containers according to your local regulations to prevent environmental contamination.
+• Proper Disposal: Dispose of unused borax in accordance with local environmental regulations to prevent contamination of water sources.

 Long-Term Effectiveness and Resistance